Precision Irrigation Controller (PIC) & Substrate Sensor Quick Start Guide

 Multiple TDR per channel Installation (Daisy Chaining in Commercial Applications)

-*Daisy chaining sensors requires the Precision Irrigation Controller be paired with a Core controller.
+*IMPORTANT: Daisy chaining sensors requires the Precision Irrigation Controller be paired with a Core controller or IoT Gateway.
+Daisy chaining is not possible with standalone PICs.

 TDR Junction Box Examples